 As advised by the Board’s auditor/Certified Public Accountant, determination of liabilities and assets, prioritization of expenditures of governmental funds, and provisions for accounting disclosures shall be made in accordance with governmental accounting standards.
 This process shall include leave accumulated by employees and all Board properties and funds, including those that have been escrowed.

+Electronic Funds Transfer (EFT)

+NKCES may participate in EFTs.
+Properly approved electronic payments on behalf of the NKCES may be made in accordance with applicable laws and regulations.
+The Board authorizes schools to accept electronic receipts and make payments in accordance with Accounting Procedures for Kentucky School Activity Funds, applicable laws and regulations.

 Liabilities and Assets